 We will wrestle with that paradox for the rest of our lives.

 The Fisher Girl

 The German word for poetry, “dichtung,” literally means “condensed.”
 Poetry is a condensed form of language which affords the human race an ability to communicate that which literal speech, however technical, cannot achieve because it lacks nuance.

 Nuance is the domain of poetry.
-Poetry creates an economy which allows us to cut through the irksome obstacles of literal prose speech in order to express the inexpressible—the same kind of inexpressible quality found when we attempt to multiply the sides of a polygon and discover that we are only being drawn further away from our goal.
+Poetry creates an economy which allows us to cut through the irksome obstacles of literal or prosaic speech in order to express the inexpressible—the same kind of inexpressible quality discovered when we attempt to multiply the sides of a polygon and discover that we are only being drawn further away from our goal.
 Inversely, it can be said that prose approaches poetry to the degree it shuns the literal and claws its way towards the metaphorical.

 Come you lovely fisher girl,